Formatting strings

 GoLand provides a feature that identifies Printf

--like functions and applies corresponding coding assistance to them (for example, inspections, quick-fixes, spellchecking, highlighting, code folding, and so on).
+-like functions and applies corresponding coding assistance.
+This includes inspections, quick-fixes, spellchecking, highlighting, code folding, and similar actions.

 A function is automatically recognized as Printf